 Recorded Range: In the United States, Blue Paloverde is found in the southwestern states of Arizona, California and Nevada.
-It is also native to Baja California and Mexico.
+It is also native to Baja California and Sonora Mexico.
 In Arizona it occurs in the central, southern and western parts of the state.
 In Nevada it is found in the extreme southeast corner and in California in the southeast.

 North America & US County Distribution Map for Parkinsonia florida.

-U.S. Weed Information: No information available.
+U.S. Weed Information: Unknown

-Invasive/Noxious Weed Information: No information available.
+Invasive/Noxious Weed Information: Unknown

-Wetland Indicator: No information available.
+Wetland Indicator: Unknown

-The young pods were cooked and eaten and ground the seed for meal.
-See ethno-botanical uses at Native American Ethnobotany, University of Michigan, Dearborn.
+See complete listing of ethno-botanical uses at Native American Ethnobotany, University of Michigan, Dearborn.